Matrix denoising for weighted loss functions and heterogeneous signals: Preliminaries

 Our goal is then to find the matrix $\what \B$ to minimize this loss, and show how $\what \B$ may be consistently estimated from the observed matrix $\Y$.
 That is, we define

 and define $\what \X = \what \U \what \B \what \V^T$.

 \begin{rmk} For any deterministic $\what \B$, the asymptotic loss \eqref{eq-limitloss} exists and is finite almost surely, even though the matrices $\what \U \what \B \what \V^T$ and $\X$ are growing in size.
-Indeed, it will be shown in Section \ref{sec-minfro} that since $\what \U \what \B \what \V^T$ and $\X$ each have rank at most $r$, the squared norm $\|\Omega (\what \X - \X ) \Pi^T \|_{\Fr}^2$ depends only on the $r$ singular values $t_1,\dots,t_r$ singular values of $\X$; the $r^2$ entries of $\what \B$; and the finitely many weighted inner products between the singular vectors of $\Y$ and $\X$.
-It will follow from Theorem \ref{thm-asymptotics} that these inner products converge almost surely to finite limits, and consequently that the asymptotic loss \eqref{eq-limitloss} is well-defined almost surely.
-Analogous observations are used to define the asymptotic loss for singular value shrinkage and eigenvalue shrinkage with unweighted loss \cite{gavish2017optimal, nadakuditi2014optshrink, donoho2018optimal}. \end{rmk}
+It will be shown in Section \ref{sec-minfro} that since $\what \U \what \B \what \V^T$ and $\X$ each have rank at most $r$, $\|\Omega (\what \X - \X ) \Pi^T \|_{\Fr}^2$ depends only on $t_1,\dots,t_r$; the $r^2$ entries of $\what \B$; and the weighted inner products between the top $r$ singular vectors of $\Y$ and $\X$.
+It will follow from Theorem \ref{thm-asymptotics} that these inner products converge almost surely to finite limits, and consequently that the asymptotic loss \eqref{eq-limitloss} is well-defined almost surely. \end{rmk}